eBay Sold Listings: How to Find Real Sold Prices in 2026

 How far back do eBay sold listings go?

 eBay's sold listings data goes back 90 days.
 After 90 days, listings are removed from search results.
-For longer price history, third-party tools like WatchCharts and Chrono24 maintain extended databases for specific categories like luxury watches.
+For longer price history, some third-party tools maintain extended databases for specific categories — check community forums in your category for recommendations.

 Can I search sold listings on the eBay mobile app?